HarlanSong/walle-ble/README.md

 /**
-* 蓝牙设备写入命令
+* Write content
 *
 * @param context
-* @param notifyServiceUUID        订阅服务UUID
+* @param notifyServiceUUID
-* @param notifyCharacteristicUUID 订阅特征UUID
+* @param notifyCharacteristicUUID
-* @param writeServiceUUID         写入服务UUID
+* @param writeServiceUUID
-* @param writeCharacteristicUUID  写入特征UUID
+* @param writeCharacteristicUUID
-* @param bytes                    命令内容
+* @param bytes
-* @param segmentation             是否分包发送，true  以最多20个字节会包发送
+* @param segmentation             Whether to subcontract the send,true will packet the send with up to 20 bytes
-* @param immediately              是否立即发送（因命令有队列机制，需要优选执行，如：测量终止测量手环心率等场景）
+* @param immediately              Whether to send it immediately or not (it needs to be optimized for the queue mechanism of the command, such as: measurement termination, measurement of the heart rate of the bracelet, etc.)
 */
 void broadcastWriteBle(Context context, String notifyServiceUUID,
                                          String notifyCharacteristicUUID, String writeServiceUUID,